 Notes: This figure plots the change in the statutory tax rate against the number of net changes in corporate tax bases.
-A negative number of net changes implies that the country adopted more base-narrowing than base-broadening reforms.

-Our classification of reforms according to their purpose also reveals some interesting patterns: Overall, EU governments have introduced or extended regimes that aim at boosting investment and innovation or at attracting intellectual property income from multinationals, while at the same time tightening the conditions under which corporations can carry losses against profits, and implementing measures to prevent tax avoidance and profit shifting.
+A negative number of net changes implies that the country adopted more base-narrowing than base-broadening investment and innovation or at attracting intellectual property income from multinationals, while at the same time tightening the conditions under which corporations can carry losses against profits, and implementing measures to prevent tax avoidance and profit shifting.
 Among the base-broadening reforms, anti-avoidance measures were the most frequently adopted (54), followed by revisions of loss carry regimes (17) (Table 1).
-Among the basenarrowing reforms, introductions or modifications of cost-based investment incentives (38) were the first category of reforms, followed by R&D incentives (19), and intellectual property regimes (11).
+Among the base-narrowing reforms, introductions or modifications of cost-based investment incentives (38) were the first category of reforms, followed by R&D incentives (19), and intellectual property regimes (11).
 (See Appendix A.1 for a more detailed description of reforms).
 The shift from tax rate cuts to targeted, mostly cost-based, base-narrowing measures might be a sign of generally changing policy trends in the post-neoliberal era, where tax incentives related to certain industrial policy objectives might become more popular (Wade, 2012).